nganphan123/grocery-chat-bot/README.md

 ```

 ## New Features
-1. User interface
+#### User interface
 The chatbot is integrated with Facebook Messenger App so it has a new user interface.
 User can go to *Seashore seashell* page on Facebook and interact with the chatbot through Messenger.
+With this new UI, it's easier for user to interact with the bot and see media content.
 ![](./snippets/ui.PNG)
-2. Estimated delivery time
+#### Estimated delivery time
 When user asks about estimated delivery time from store to their place, the bot will ask for user address.
 Then it makes a request to Google Distance Matrix API to get the estimated delivery time.
 ![](./snippets/deliveryTime.PNG)
-3. Product carousel
+#### Product carousel
 On request, the bot will return a carousel of products.
 Each product will have a button for quick checkout.
 ![](./snippets/carousel.PNG)
-4. Paypal checkout
+#### Paypal checkout
 When user hits ***Checkout*** button, another button for Paypal checkout will be shown.
 ![](./snippets/checkout.PNG)